 "Besides stimulating production of new collagen, retinol enhances cell turnover," says Zeichner.
 "This means it sheds dead and damaged cells that make the skin look dull."
 And while retinol thickens the lower layers of the skin, he says, it thins out the top layer (the stratum corneum), which creates a dewy glow.

 Retinol's ability to support cell turnover and exfoliate becomes especially useful as we age.
 According to board-certified dermatologist Loretta Ciraldo, M.D., FAAD, we actually shed dead skin cells at a slower rate as we get older, but retinol can move things along.
 Top it off with retinol's ability to induce glycosaminoglycan3—a compound that retains moisture—and you've got the perfect setup for a smoother and brighter complexion.

 While it's normal for our skin to change as we get older, sun exposure can speed up the process.
 This can lead to photo-aged skin, which is characterized by wrinkles, increased texture, thinning, and hyperpigmentation.
 But thanks to its capability to support collagen synthesis and cell turnover, retinol has become a top choice for reversing signs of photodamage.

 For starters, sun exposure causes oxidative stress, which destroys collagen fibers.
-However, on a molecular level, retinol combats the effect by inhibiting metalloproteinases, or collagen-degrading enzymes.
-Additionally, as it encourages cell turnover, it helps thicken the epidermis and even out hyperpigmentation.
+However, on a molecular level, retinol combats the effect by inhibiting metalloproteinases4, or collagen-degrading enzymes.
+Additionally, as it encourages cell turnover, it helps thicken the epidermis and even out hyperpigmentation5.

 Who should use it?